Arezookhalili/Arezookhalili.github.io/_posts/03-Keras-Project-Exercise.md

 df = df.drop('grade', axis=1)
 ```

-### sub_grade feature: We will keep it to convert it to numeric featue later on.
+### sub_grade feature: We will keep it to convert it to a numeric feature later on.

 ### home_ownership feature